rsdoiel/antenna/food.md

 date: 2025-05-29, from: Bon Appetet

-A splash of bourbon adds to the smoky depth of this 15-minute ketchup-based sauce.
+A splash of bourbon adds smoky depth to this quick-and-easy homemade sauce.

 <br>